imixs/imixs-marty/doc/team/spaceplugin.md

     org.imixs.marty.team.SpacePlugin

-The hierarchical order of a space is defined by the property "$uniqueidref" which is optional and pointing to a parent space entity.
+The hierarchical order of a space is defined by the property `$uniqueidref` which is optional and pointing to a parent space entity.
 The plugin updates the following properties of a space entity: